Do you love the outdoors but could do without insects or bugs?

-We are honored to have endorsements from two of America’s legends in the outdoor world:
+We are honored to have endorsements from two of America’s legends in the outdoor world!

 Cliff Jacobson, wilderness expert and America’s most published outdoors author:

-At well under 100 dollars, these screen tents are a bargain.
+At well under 100 dollars, these pop up tents are a bargain.
 They are not toys – with the well-designed tarp in place, properly staked and guyed, they should withstand a long, heavy rain.
 I am impressed by the full coverage fly: it stakes right to the ground – no short “cap fly” for wind to get under.
 I think these tents, combined with the full fly will be as stormproof and bug-proof as tents that cost much more.
 Another plus, are the heavy-duty elastic stake loops, which keep things tight when the fly expands due to rain.
 In all, I think you have an excellent product here, albeit one designed for casual camping – namely, the kind of camping most people, and Scouts do.

 J. Wayne Fears, master outdoorsman and nationally-acclaimed outdoors writer:

 I just returned from a trip into a swampy lowland to do wildlife photography.
 I was accompanied by master outdoorsman Medrick “Sgt.
 Pop” Northrop.
 The area is noted for mosquitoes, gnats and ticks.
-To say we were most pleased with the protection/comfort the SansBug shelters gave us would be an understatement.
+To say we were most pleased with the protection/comfort the SansBug pop up shelters gave us would be an understatement.
 The SansBug is lightweight, quick and easy to set up, has comfortable dimensions and is well thought-out so that it can be used in conjunction with a cot, on a boat deck or, as we did, on the ground.
 Insect protection, especially in mosquito country, is a must for health reasons as well as comfort and the SansBug does the job.
 Both Medrick and I enjoyed testing the SansBug and look forward to using them on a planned canoe trip into the Okefenokee Swamp next year where camping is done on wooden platforms.

 Reached the scout summer camp near midnight?
 No problem.
 You don’t need to spend an hour to set up the troop tent in the dark.
-Your sleeping arrangements will be ready with a toss of your SansBug mosquito tent.
+Your sleeping arrangements will be ready with a toss of your SansBug screen tent.
 It pops open faster than you can say hakuna matata!

 RV camping?
 You don’t need to set up the large screen house.
 Pop open the SansBug 3-person screen room to accommodate about 4 people for a meal or a game of cards.

-“Purchased this tent for use at a 30 day military training exercise in Death Valley, CA… This pop tent is wider that the standard military cot which is a benefit because it allows you to store items safely without rolling over on them while sleeping.”
+“Purchased this tent for use at a 30 day military training exercise in Death Valley, CA… This pop up tent is wider that the standard military cot which is a benefit because it allows you to store items safely without rolling over on them while sleeping.”

 “The thinner models may satisfy the type A personalities when they look at it fitting on the cot, but I feel the thinner ones make me feel a little claustrophobic.
 Plus, on hot summer nights (and we are getting some scorchers), I can push my sleeping bag off the edge of the cot and it stays in the SansBug so when it drops to 64 degrees at 2:00 AM, I can still reach it and pull it back up.”